Zero-to-Heroes/firestone/README.md

 ```

 ## Commit guidelines

+The guidelines below are deprecated, I'm trying out some new stuff as I found out using the Angular guidelines didn't really build a commit history I was happy with.

 Commits should be like `type(component): commit message`.
 Still figuring out exactly how to break up the types.